LinerSu/nyu-pl-sum19-rec/Class 09/README.md

 Assume that the roots point to objects 4 and 6.
 Draw the FROM and TO space after the call to traverse for each of the roots, assuming they are processed in the order listed above.

+**Solution**

+Follow the copying algorithm to draw two FROM-TO space.

 2. Consider the following C++ code:
 ```c++
 #include <iostream>